-Access Adobe Creative Cloud Software with Your Federated Account
+Adobe Creative Cloud - Logging in with Your UW-Madison Account

 After you download, install, and launch the Creative Cloud Desktop app, you'll be presented with the Sign In screen.

 - Type your NetID email (firstname.lastname@example.org) in the Email address field and click the blue Continue button.
 Do not use your email@example.com email address.

 - UW-Madison's NetID login screen will open, and you will log in with your NetID and NetID password.

 - After you finish logging in with your NetID, you'll be returned to the Creative Cloud Desktop app with your available applications displayed.
 From there, you can install, update, or open the apps.

 - If at any point you're presented with a choice between Personal Account and Company or School Account when signing in, choose Company or School Account (see image below).

 Your Adobe Federated account is completely separate from any other Adobe accounts you may have, even if prior Adobe accounts use your firstname.lastname@example.org email address.
 If you do have a prior Adobe account under your email@example.com email address, you'll be presented with a choice between Personal Account and Company or School Account when signing in.
 To access your Federated Account, choose Company or School Account.

 You should not install software on UW-owned computers without the approval of your department's IT staff.

 Always back up your files.
 Never store the only copy of a file in the cloud storage associated with your Creative Cloud subscription.
 Please contact your IT support staff for assistance in backing up UW files, or follow this document for advice on backing up your personal files: Computing at UW - Backing up Your Personal Data.